Table of Contents

 2. To manage time effectively

-The second advantage of developing and implementing a social media strategy is that you will save time.
+The second advantage of developing and implementing a social media strategy is saving time.

-Yes, gathering everything you’ll need to establish a content calendar and the content bank is a lot of work at first, but organizing and scheduling your posts for the coming week or month can drastically minimize the amount of time you spend on publishing each day.
+Gathering everything you’ll need to establish a content calendar and the content bank could be daunting initially.
+However, organizing and scheduling your posts for the coming week or month can drastically minimize the time you spend on publishing each day.

 You’ll be able to spend a bit more time on other chores and evaluating what’s working instead of looking at a blank screen and racking your brains about what to publish.